harlew-dev/laravel-ai-tokenizer/README.md

 );
 ```

-The estimate covers system instructions, conversation history, tools, structured output schema, the prompt, attachments, and provider message-framing overhead — mirroring how the Laravel AI SDK constructs the actual request payload.
+The estimate covers system instructions, conversation history, tools, structured output schema, the prompt, attachments, and provider message-framing overhead.
+Mirroring how the Laravel AI SDK constructs the actual request payload.

-### Direct estimation (fallback)
+### Direct estimation

-If you do not own the agent class, or prefer not to add the interface, use the facade directly:
+You can also use the facade directly for an agent:

 ```php
 use HarlewDev\Tokenizer\Facades\Tokenizer;